jeffersonfparil/btr-like-UTRs-search/README.md

 rm ${DIR_FASTQ}/*.sam
 ```

-3. Create an annotation file using the transcriptome using itself as the psuedo-reference genome
+3. Create an annotation file using the transcriptome using itself as the pseudo-reference genome
 ```shell
 for f in $(find ${DIR_TRANSCRIPTOMES} -name 'trinity-M-*.Trinity.fasta') do